responsible-business-decision-making/trbs/README.md

 ## Local set-up

-**Step 1:** connect with the repository.
+**Step 1:** Connect with the repository.
 If you either need to set-up git and/or authenticate with GitHub, see [GitHub's manual](https://docs.github.com/en/get-started/quickstart/set-up-git).
 ```
 git clone https://github.com/responsible-business-decision-making/trbs.git